davepinch/pinchy.cc/collections/_wikipedia-cities/La_Conner,_Washington.md

   - La Conner
   - Wikipedia
 ---
 **La Conner** is a town in Skagit County, Washington, United States with a population of 965 at the 2020 census.
 It is included in the Mount Vernon–Anacortes, Washington Metropolitan Statistical Area.
-In the month of April, the town annually hosts the majority of the Skagit Valley Tulip Festival events.
-The center of town, ”the Hill,” roughly bounded by Second, Morris and Commercial Streets and the Swinomish Channel, is a historic district and is listed on the National Register of Historic Places.
+The town hosts several events as part of the annual Skagit Valley Tulip Festival held in April.